Karayazı

-Karayazı (Qereyazî) is a town and district of Erzurum Province in the Eastern Anatolia region of Turkey.
-The population is 4,724 (as of 2010).In March 2019 Melike Göksu (HDP) was elected mayor.
+Karayazı (Qereyazî) is a municipality and district of Erzurum Province, Turkey.
+Its area is 1,953 km2, and its population is 25,543 (2022).
+In March 2019 Melike Göksu (HDP) was elected mayor.
 On 17 September 2019 she was dismissed and arrested due to a sentence of 7 years and 6 months for terrorist propaganda.
 Kaymakam Mesut Tabakçıoğlu was appointed as a trustee instead.

+Composition

+There are 75 neighbourhoods in Karayazı District: